Will Lawyers in Troy

 Estate Planning Attorneys Serving Oakland County & Surrounding Areas

 A last will and testament is an integral part of your estate planning process, and it’s the most common way to ensure your assets are distributed to your heirs according to your wishes.
-So, to prepare a will according to your needs it is essential to have an experienced wills attorney in Troy, MI.
+So, to prepare a will according to your needs, it is essential to have an experienced wills attorney in Troy, MI.

 Why is a Will Important?

 It is essential to have a will.
 It is a legal document that specifies who should inherit your property after your death.
-With a will, you can name a “personal guardian” to care for any minor children in the case that you and the other parent dies or if the surviving parent is unable to care for the children.
+With a will, you can name a “personal guardian” to care for any minor children in the case that you and the other parent die or if the surviving parent is unable to care for the children.
 They will have legal guardianship of the children until they turn 18.

 What Happens if I Die Without a Will?